Medicine in ancient Rome: Opposition to Greek medicine in Rome / Pre-Physicians

 Cato the Elder despised every aspect of Greek society the Romans decided to mimic including sculptures, literature and medicine.
 He regarded the welcome given in Rome to Greek medicine and physicians as a major threat.
-In Rome, before there were doctors, the paterfamilias (head of the family) was responsible for treating the sick.
+In Rome, before there were doctors, the pater familias (head of the family) was responsible for treating the sick.
 Cato the Elder himself examined those who lived near him, often prescribing cabbage as a treatment for many ailments ranging from constipation to deafness.
 He would issue precise instructions on how to prepare the cabbage for patients with specific ailments.
 He also used cabbage in liquid form.
 For example, a mixture of cabbage, water, and wine would be embedded in a deaf man's ear to allow his hearing to be restored.
 Cato would treat fractured or broken appendages with two ends of a cut reed that were bandaged around the injury.